Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-In all cases, we observe that the response of the Pt atomic-layer at the vacuum interface ($z=1$) is virtually independent on the type of $Y$ atom used, suggesting that these systems are thick enough to be able to isolate the Pt/$3d$-interface properties.
+In all cases, we observe that the response of the Pt atomic-layer at the vacuum interface ($z=1$) is virtually independent on the type of $Y$ atom used, suggesting that these systems are thick enough to isolate the Pt/$3d$-interface properties.
 The inclusion of the two monoatomic layers of $3d$ elements mainly impacts the $\boldsymbol{\chi}^S$ and $\boldsymbol{\sigma}^{\bm{S}}$ profiles close to their interface.

-For the $\bm{E}$-transverse components (Figs.\ \ref{fig:16Pt2Y_SS_SC}(a) and (d)), both $\boldsymbol{\chi}^S$ and $\boldsymbol{\sigma}^{{S}}$ are qualitatively barely impacted by the replacement of the two last Pt atomic monolayers by two $3d$ atomic monolayers.
-The profile of $\sigma^{S_y}_{zx}$ is in all cases mostly defined by a plateau in the center of the Pt layer.
-The spin-accumulation profile across the bilayer structure, as expressed by $\chi_{xy}^S$/$\chi_{yx}^S$, resembles strongly the type of spin accumulation that is expected from transverse spin flow due to the SHE \cite{Zhang2000,Stamm2017}.
-Note that the accumulated spin moment is given by $\delta M= -2 ({\mu_B}/\hbar) \delta S$, with $\mu_B$ the Bohr magneton.
-The specific component of $\boldsymbol{\sigma}^{{S}}$ is also the one identified as responsible for the SHE in Pt-bulk calculations.
-Reversing the magnetization of the Ni and Co layers from $+\bm{u}_z$ to $-\bm{u}_z$ in the calculations does not have a notable effect on the spin-accumulation given by $\chi_{yx}^S$.
-This even-in-$\bm{M}$ symmetry is also in accordance with the magnetization independence of the SHE.
-Thus, these features strongly suggest that the $\bm{E}_\bot$ components {are transport-driven and we therefore associate them to the SHE}.
+For the $\bm{E}$-transverse components (Figs.\ \ref{fig:16Pt2Y_SS_SC}(a) and (d)), both $\boldsymbol{\chi}^S$ and $\boldsymbol{\sigma}^{\bm{S}}$ are qualitatively barely impacted {\blue in the bulk Pt region} by the replacement of the two last Pt atomic monolayers by two $3d$ atomic monolayers.
+The profile of $\sigma^{S_y}_{zx}$ is in all cases mostly defined by a plateau in the center of the Pt layer. {\blue This specific component of $\boldsymbol{\sigma}^{S}$ is customarily identified with the SHE in Pt-bulk calculations.} {\blue The spin-accumulation profile related to $\chi^S_{yx}$ across the Pt layer strongly resembles the type spin accumulation that is expected from transverse spin flow. {\blue Reversing the magnetization of the Ni and Co layers from $+\bm{u}_z$ to $-\bm{u}_z$ in the calculations, moreover, does not have a notable effect on the ($\bm{M}$-even) spin-accumulation given by $\chi_{yx}^S$.} These results are in agreement with what is observed in SHE calculations for bulk Pt \cite{Zhang2000,Stamm2017}.
+Note that the accumulated spin moment is given by $\delta \bm{M}= -2 ({\mu_B}/\hbar) \delta \bm{S}$.}

+{\blue For the 16Pt/2Cu system, the discussion cannot be performed on the basis of torques ($\bm{M}$ is ill-defined).
+For the spin accumulation related to $\chi^S_{yx}$, compared to the pure Pt case, we observe an increase of accumulated spin density at the Pt side of the Pt/Cu interface as well as a decrease of spin density within the Cu layer.}

-We further note that there is a small spin accumulation on the Pt-side of the Pt/Cu interface as well as a reduction of the spin accumulation in the top Cu monolayers, as compared to pure Pt (Fig.\ \ref{fig:16Pt2Y_SS_SC}(a)).
-This illustrates a reduced spin transparency at the Pt/Cu interface.
-For 16Pt/2Ni and 16Pt/2Co one can in addition observe that a spin depolarization or spin loss occurs in the two ferromagnetic layers, as has been discussed in Refs.\ \cite{Kurt2003,Rojas-Sanchez2014,Nguyen2014,Dolui2017,Tao2018}.
+For 16Pt/2Ni and 16Pt/2Co one can in addition observe that a spin depolarization occurs in the two ferromagnetic layers, as has been discussed in Refs.~\cite{Kurt2003,Rojas-Sanchez2014,Nguyen2014,Dolui2017,Tao2018}.